GundogCodes/NovaKey/README.md

 ## ✨ Features

-### 🚀 **Lightning Fast App Launching**
+🚀 Lightning Fast App Launching
 -	Set custom keyboard shortcuts for any application
-- Open multiple apps with one shortcut
+-	Open multiple apps at once with a single shortcut
 -	Instant app launching without dock or Spotlight delays
 -	Support for complex modifier key combinations (⌃⌥⇧⌘)

+🔄 Import & Export Shortcuts
+- Export your hotkey configurations to a file
+- Import your settings on another Mac for instant setup
+- Share your custom workflows with colleagues or friends
+- Backup your shortcuts to prevent accidental loss

 ### 🔍 **Smart Search & Organization**
 - Real-time search and filtering of configured hotkeys
 - Search by app name, shortcut combination, or hotkey name